plger/scDblFinder/README.md

 from real cells transcriptionally (and hence unidentifiable through the present package), but cannot identify doublets made by cells of the same sample.

+**Note that scDblFinder is currently undergoing major updates, which involve several new functionalities and improvements, as well as the migration of [scran](https://bioconductor.org/packages/release/bioc/html/scran.html)'s doublet-related functions to this package.
+The version in this repository should therefore be considered as a development version, and users required a more stable release with more adequate documentation should rely on the [bioconductor 3.11 release](https://bioconductor.org/packages/release/bioc/html/scDblFinder.html).**

 ## Installation

 scDblFinder was developed under R 3.6.
 As major changes were made to the package after the BioConductor release, we strongly recommend to install the development version, either from Bioconductor: